-- Cambridge City Council's Homelessness & Rough Sleeping Strategy 2021-2026 and - South Cambridgeshire District Council's Homelessness Strategy 2023-2028
+- Cambridge City Council's Homelessness & Rough Sleeping Strategy 2021-2026 and - South Cambridgeshire District Council's Homelessness Strategy 2023 (currently out to consultation)

 Additional support for those who need it

 The councils work with a range of partners to enable people to live independently, either in their own homes or in more specialist accommodation.
 This includes mobile warden schemes operating in the villages of South Cambridgeshire that support older people to help combat loneliness and social isolation.